kstenerud/ksbonjson/library/README.md

 A C implementation to demonstrate a simple [BONJSON](https://github.com/kstenerud/bonjson/blob/main/bonjson.md) codec.

-The library has no external dependencies, makes no allocations, and calls no external functions beyond `memcpy`.
+This library has no external dependencies, makes no allocations, and calls no external functions beyond `memcpy()`.

 Limitations
 -----------